-This approach works well where we have less volume of data that can be accommodated by standard database servers, or up to the limit of the processor which is processing the data.
-But when it comes to dealing with huge amounts of data, it is really a tedious task to process such data through a traditional database server.
+This approach works fine with those applications that process less voluminous data that can be accommodated by standard database servers, or up to the limit of the processor that is processing the data.
+But when it comes to dealing with huge amounts of scalable data, it is a hectic task to process such data through a single database bottleneck.

 Google solved this problem using an algorithm called MapReduce.
-This algorithm divides the task into small parts and assigns those parts to many computers connected over the network, and collects the results to form the final result dataset.
+This algorithm divides the task into small parts and assigns them to many computers, and collects the results from them which when integrated, form the result dataset.

-Hadoop runs applications using the MapReduce algorithm, where the data is processed in parallel on different CPU nodes.
-In short, Hadoop framework is capable enough to develop applications capable of running on clusters of computers and they could perform complete statistical analysis for a huge amounts of data.
+Hadoop runs applications using the MapReduce algorithm, where the data is processed in parallel with others.
+In short, Hadoop is used to develop applications that could perform complete statistical analysis on huge amounts of data.